Pop-Code/nestjs-console/README.md

 -   If you need to force the presence of the argument of an option, you have to use `<options>` instead of `[options]`

 With option.required = false
-`-o, --option` => option is optionnal and will be true if specified
+`-o, --option` => option is optional and will be true if specified
-`-o, --option <oValue>` option is optionnal and oValue argument is required
+`-o, --option <oValue>` option is optional and oValue argument is required
-`-o, --option [oValue]` option is optionnal and oValue argument is also optionnal
+`-o, --option [oValue]` option is optional and oValue argument is also optional

 With option.required = true
 `-o, --option` option is required and will be true
 `-o, --option <oValue>` option is required and oValue argument is required
-`-o, --option [oValue]` option is required but oValue argument is optionnal
+`-o, --option [oValue]` option is required but oValue argument is optional

 You can use variadic option argument using `[oValue...]` and `<oValue...>`, in this case oValue will be an array.